Simple first aid advice issued by St John Ambulance for fireworks night and Diwali

 Move them away from the smoke so they can breathe in some fresh air Help them sit down in a comfortable position and loosen any tight clothing around their neck to help them breathe normally If they don’t recover quickly, call 999 for an ambulance.
 Keep them calm whilst they are waiting.
 For more information or first aid advice, visit www.sja.org.uk.

-Over the next few weeks, almost a thousand trained St John Ambulance volunteers will be supporting at over 140 Diwali and Bonfire Night events across the country.
+Over the next few weeks, almost a thousand trained St John Ambulance volunteers will be supporting at over 140 events across the country.